September is the month of the Harvest Moon. |

 All right now, let me go put some water on to boil.
 I will grab the camera and let's go get some Lemon Basil out of the garden.
 Then we will get started on the herbal jelly recipe I promised.
 This time we will be making Lemon Basil Jelly!
 Now, don't you go turning your nose up at my jelly!
 You are going to be so surprised when you realize this jelly tastes just like an old-fashioned lemon drop candy!

-Basil is one of the plants that volunteers
+Lemon Basil (Ocimum × citriodorum) Basil is one of the plants that volunteers to come up in the garden year after year! |

 2 c. packed fresh anise, cinnamon, opal or lemon basil (choose one)